coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./examples/dist_class_validation.png" width="500" alt="Distribution Class Validation" />

 The distributions are very similar.
-In general, it would be a good idea to balance the dataset, but in this case, I am not sure it would be very useful since in reality some traffic signs (for example the 20km/h speed limit) could occur less frequently than others (the stop sign for example).
+Even if it would be wise to balance the dataset, in this case, I am not sure it would be very useful.
+In fact, some traffic signs (for example the 20km/h speed limit) could occur less frequently than others (the stop sign for example).
+For this reason I decided to not balance the dataset.

 ```
 Class 0: Speed limit (20km/h)                                180 samples